|Amy Orcutt, Varsity Head Coach - firstname.lastname@example.org

 She lives in Strafford with her husband Rob and their two daughters, Maryn and Roxy.

-Jaclyn has been Conestoga’s JVA coach for 7 years.
-She is currently teaching Fourth Grade at Valley Forge Elementary.
+Jaclyn was Conestoga’s JVA coach for 8 years.
+She is currently teaching 2nd Grade at Valley Forge Elementary.
 She graduated from Conestoga in 2007 and went on to play lacrosse at Drexel University, where she was team captain her senior year.
 She helped lead Conestoga to two PIAA championships.
 She also helped lead Drexel to the CAA championship tournament for the first time in history her junior year, and again her senior year.
 All five years and seasons at Drexel, she achieved the Commissioners Academic Award.

 Sarah is a Reading para-professional at Valley Forge Elementary school.
 She graduated from Downingtown East High School in 2015 where she played lacrosse and field hockey.
 She played division I lacrosse at Duquesne University and graduated with a degree in early childhood education.
 Sarah was a 4-year starter at Duquesne, was nominated to the Atlantic 10 Conference All-Rookie Team, selected to try out for the 2017 U.S. Women’s National Team Tryouts, Team captain senior year, Atlantic 10 Conference All-Academic Team junior and senior year, and was Director of Athletics Honor Roll all four years.